kermage/generator-themeplate/README.md

 #### 1. Navigate to the generated directory
 #### 2. Run `gulp`
 - Builds assets
-	- Sass compiled and minified
+	- Sass and Javascript/Typescript compiled and minified
-	- JS concatenated and minified
-	- Images optimized; loseless
+	- Images converted to WebP and optimized; loseless
 - Watches files and assets for changes
 - Starts Browsersync

 #### Available Tasks:
+- `gulp lint` and `gulp fix` - Run scripts and styles against the coding rules set
+- `gulp pot` - Generate a POT file for the localization
 - `gulp bump` - Bump version in files; package and assets
-- `gulp lint` - Run scripts and styles against coding rules set
-- `gulp pot` - Generate a POT file for the localization

 ##### Bump Options
 - `--to-type={major|minor}`